-Because of Thanksgiving in November and Christmas in December there will be no monthly meeting on the last Tuesday.
-But check the church calendar in December for the annual Christmas potluck.
+Because of Christmas there will be no monthly meeting on the last Tuesday.

 Traditionally, the last Tuesday of each month has been designated as our Coffee Fellowship.
 During our gathering, we have many topics, projects, films, and information for our seniors.